Universal Limitations on Quantum Key Distribution over a Network: Application to other protocols

 By using a large enough number of repeater stations, the key can, in principle distributed across arbitrarily long distances.
 A way to extend a basic three-party repeater protocol to arbitrarily long repeater chains is known as nested purification \cite{PhysRevA.59.169}.
 More advanced schemes using error correction and one-way communication have also been developed \cite{munro2015inside}.

 As in Refs.~\cite{bauml2015limitations,CM17,christandl2017private}, we want to find upper bounds on the rates at which the key can be distributed.
 Depending on the repeater protocol, there are different ways in which we can describe a quantum key repeater as a multipartite channel and use our results to obtain such bounds.
+We will now describe how a repeater can be described by a bipartite channel.
+For an alternative way to describe a repeater we refer to Appendix \ref{App:Repeater}.